openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

 Docker is a popular interface to a set of Linux infrastructure generally referred to as _**Linux Containers**_ [https://linuxcontainers.org/](https://linuxcontainers.org/).
-This is why Docker was first implemented on Linux, and only recently has become available for platforms like IBM z/OS, Microsoft Windows and Apple MacOS.
+This is why Docker was first implemented on Linux, and has recently become available for platforms like IBM z/OS, Microsoft Windows and Apple MacOS.

-Docker has succeeded because it provides the command line and application programming interfaces to Linux containers that make it relatively easy for developers to use when packaging their applications.
+Docker has succeeded because it provides the command line and application programming interfaces to Linux Containers that make them relatively easy for developers to use when packaging their applications.
 It allows them to "containerize" their applications to make them more modular, and to share code between multiple applications on the same Linux system.
 In this way, it brings